AndrewRgrs/Dynamic-Planners-but-Multi-Robot/README.md

 # Multi-Agent-Planners
 Implementation of various path planners for dynamic environments.
+The 'dynamic' obstacles for this project were in fact other simulated robots using their own instance of the path planner operating within the same environment.
 This was written for a graduate course project and thus was never meant to be super readable (sorry).

 Planners implemented include: